Working with Destinations

 TemporaryQueue) or durable (

 Queue).
-Durable destination objects are provisioned on the message broker and can be found through a JNDI lookup.
+Durable destination objects are provisioned on the event broker and can be found through a JNDI lookup.

 The JMS API supports the use of wildcards in destination names.
-For a detailed overview on wildcarding and destination syntax support when using a message broker, refer to Topic Support & Syntax.
+For a detailed overview on wildcarding and destination syntax support when using an event broker, refer to Topic Support & Syntax.

 Destination dest = (Destination)context.lookup(Dest_name)